- Task 1: Design simple feature classes.

 - Add a cadastral fabric dataset.

-- Add a network dataset (must have the ArcGIS Network Analyst to use).
+- Add a network dataset (must have the ArcGIS Network Analyst extension to use).

 - Add geometric networks.

-- Add a terrain dataset (must have ArcGIS 3D Analyst to use).
+- Add a terrain dataset (must have ArcGIS 3D Analyst extension to use).

 A feature dataset is a collection of spatially or thematically related feature classes that share a common coordinate system.
 Feature datasets are used to hold feature classes that participate in a shared topology, network dataset, geometric network, or terrain.